KD5VMF/Visual-Studio-APPs/README.md

 # Planned Future Improvements

-- Additional SNMP sensor support
-- Historical graphing improvements
-- Multi-router monitoring
-- Improved interface auto-detection
-- Optional dark/light themes
+Possible future improvements across the repository:

+- More screenshots for each project
-- Better packet-loss visualization
+- Better per-project README files
-- GPU-assisted visualizations
+- More build-and-run scripts
+- Cleaner release ZIP packages
-- AI-assisted monitoring concepts
+- More telemetry and monitoring tools
+- More physics and science visualizations
+- More AI and artificial-life simulations
+- Better GPU/multithread support where practical

 ---

 # Notes

-This is a helpful home-lab telemetry dashboard.

-It is not a replacement for enterprise monitoring systems, but it is great for learning, visual checking, and watching a pfSense router live on a dedicated screen.
+These are hobby, learning, science, graphics, AI, and home-lab projects.

+They are meant to be useful, fun, understandable, and easy to experiment with.

-Stable and tested in long-running home-lab environments.
+PFLT14 is stable and tested in long-running home-lab environments.

 ---

 # License

-See the LICENSE file for licensing details.
+See the `LICENSE` file for licensing details.

 ---